BroadbandForum/obuspa/QUICK_START_GUIDE.md

 ## Running OB-USP-AGENT for the first time
 Before OB-USP-AGENT starts, it needs a database containing the settings of the USP controller to contact.
 This is known as the 'factory reset database'.
-This database may be created using 'ob_uspagent -c dbset' commands (see next section), or may be created programatically by ob_uspagent when it first runs (if no database file exists).
+This database may be created using 'obuspa -c dbset' commands (see next section), or may be created programatically by obuspa when it first runs (if no database file exists).
 To start with, use the latter option, as many parameters in the factory reset database have boiler plate values.

 To specify the data model parameters and values used to create the factory reset database, modify the